TJVering/EDUGraphAPI/README.md

    OpenIdConnectAuthenticationDefaults.AuthenticationType);
 ~~~

-And in other case, we want to show the user the page blow to tell the user the reason why he got redirected especially for a user logged in with an local account.
+And in other cases, we want to show the user the page blow to tell the user the reason why he got redirected especially for a user who logged in with an local account.

 ![](Images/web-app-login-o365-required.png)

-We use a switch to controller this.
-The got the switch value from:
+We use a switch to control this.
+The switch value is retrieved by:

 ~~~c#
 //public static readonly string ChallengeImmediatelyTempDataKey = "ChallengeImmediately";
 var challengeImmediately = filterContext.Controller.TempData[ChallengeImmediatelyTempDataKey];
 ~~~

 If the value is true, we will redirect the user to the authentication endpoint immediately.
-Otherwise, the page above will be shown first, and user click the button to proceed.
+Otherwise, the page above will be shown first, and user click the Login button to proceed.

 **LinkedOrO365UsersOnlyAttribute**

 The is another authorization filter.
-With it we can only allow linked users or Office 365 user to visit the protected resources.
+With it we can only allow linked users or Office 365 user to visit the protected controllers/actions.

 ~~~c#
 protected override bool AuthorizeCore(HttpContextBase httpContext)